Cheer event to occur in North Charleston as state continues approving most large events

 He said one option is to have one parent set up a cellphone camera that could stream the event as other parents watch it on their phones from their cars.

-He recommended organizers sanitize the mats subsequent each competition, have the ventilation cranked up to exhaust the air to the outside, and that teams all follow state health guidance of masks, hand hygiene and physical distancing, when not competing.
+He recommended organizers sanitize the mats after each competition, have the ventilation cranked up to exhaust the air to the outside, and that teams all follow state health guidance of masks, hand hygiene and physical distancing when not competing.

-Using rapid COVID-19 tests on participants before the competition would have been ideal, but those tests are in short supply, Schmidt said.
-The likelihood of one of the team members being contagious increases as a function of the number of competitors present, he said.